- Alnus glutinosa or Alder

 - Corylus avellana or Hazel

 Information for this blog is again from various websites, for more information follow the links on the plant names!
+Green background signifies all sorts of uses, blue background for wildlife and ecological uses and pink background is for medicinal use.
+Pictures by Matt Summers, otherwise stated.

 Soft and porous, alder wood is only durable if kept wet, and its value to humans is down to its ability to withstand rotting in water.
 Apparently, Venice is built on alder piles, thanks to the durability of its timber in water.